-Corporate Account Takeover (CATO) is a type of account takeover (ATO), where the target account belongs to a business as opposed to an individual.
-Account takeover occurs when an attacker manages to gain unauthorized access to a legitimate account – access which he uses to carry out nefarious activities such as initiate a fraudulent payment or wire transfer, steal sensitive data, etc.
+Corporate Account Takeover (CATO) is a type of account takeover (ATO) where the target account belongs to a business as opposed to an individual.
+Account takeover occurs when an attacker manages to gain unauthorized access to a legitimate account – access which he uses to carry out nefarious activities such as initiate a fraudulent payment, authorize a wire transfer, steal sensitive data, etc.

 To take over an account, the attacker needs to gain access to its access credentials (i.e. username and password, security token, etc.).
 Access credentials are stolen using phishing attacks, phone calls, and even social networks.
 Another way to steal account credentials is to infect a user’s computer or mobile device with malware capable of recording login credentials and passcodes and reporting them back to the criminals.

 Examples of corporate account takeover attacks occasionally make their way to the courts, where the full detail of the attack can be discovered.
-For example, the Patco Construction Company sued Ocean Bank after Patco’s computers had become infected with malware, allowing fraudsters to make six wire transfers using the Automated Clearing House (ACH) transfer system amounting to more than $588,000.
+For example, the Patco Construction Company sued Ocean Bank after Patco’s computers became infected with malware, allowing fraudsters to make six wire transfers amounting to more than $588,000 using the Automated Clearing House (ACH) transfer system.
 Only $243,000 of the stolen money was recovered.

 Patterns of cyber incidents over the recent period are pretty conclusive: the danger of CATO attacks is an evolving one.
 Over the past years, major enterprises across several industries have left open vulnerabilities to account takeover.